 - a.
 Minimize and standardize maintenance requirements. - b.
-Provide a safe and comfortable campus. - c.
-Consider the limitations and needs of persons with disabilities to minimize potential obstructions and hazards. - d.
-Minimize life-cycle costs by utilizing high quality products that are durable, backed by a solid warranty and vendor reputations and are comfortable and aesthetically pleasant. - e.
-Provide furnishings where there is an existing demonstrated or potential future need. - f.
+Consider the limitations and needs of persons with disabilities to minimize potential obstructions and hazards. - c.
+Minimize life-cycle costs by utilizing high quality products that are durable, backed by a solid warranty and vendor reputations and are comfortable and aesthetically pleasant. - d.
+Provide furnishings where there is an existing demonstrated or potential future need. - e.
+Arrange furnishings to take advantage of desirable views and avoid facing furniture toward areas such as loading docks, dumpsters, or parking. - f.
 Install per U-M campus standards.